FusionAuth/fusionauth-site/site/_posts/2021-11-23-announcing-fusionauth-1-31.md

 excerpt_separator: "<!--more-->"
 ---

 We're excited to announce the release of version 1.31.0 of FusionAuth.
-This version shipped on August 18, 2021.
+This version shipped on November 18, 2021.
 1.31.0 includes a ton of bug fixes and improvements to the Identity Providers feature.

 <!--more-->